We choose to go to the Moon: Legacy

-The idea of a joint Moon mission was abandoned after Kennedy's death, but the Apollo Project became a memorial to him.
-His goal was fulfilled in July 1969, with the successful Apollo 11 Moon landing.
-This accomplishment remains an enduring legacy of Kennedy's speech, but his deadline demanded a necessarily narrow focus, and there was no indication of what should be done next once it was achieved.
-Apollo did not usher in an era of lunar exploration, and no further crewed missions were sent to the Moon after Apollo 17 in 1972.
-Subsequent planned Apollo missions were canceled.
+Although the idea of a joint Moon mission was abandoned after Kennedy's death, the Apollo Project became a memorial to him.
+His goal was fulfilled in July 1969, with the successful Apollo 11 Moon landing, the enduring legacy of Kennedy's speech.
+His deadline demanded a necessarily narrow focus, and there was little indication of what should be done next once it was achieved.
+While Apollo did not usher in an era of lunar exploration, it sent six more crewed missions to the Moon, ending with Apollo 17 in 1972.
+Subsequent planned Apollo missions were cancelled.

 The Space Shuttle and International Space Station projects never captured the public imagination the way the Apollo Project did, and NASA struggled to realize its visions with inadequate resources.
 Ambitious visions of space exploration were proposed by Presidents George H. W. Bush in 1989 (Space Exploration Initiative) and George W. Bush in 2004 (Constellation program).
 After cancellation of Constellation, the future of the American space program seemed uncertain.

-Display

 The lectern Kennedy spoke from as he gave his speech is on display at Space Center Houston.